higuri/zutan/README.md

 ## Features
 * Search images on the Web by word
 * Save images in your word book
+* Responsive design (desktop/mobile)

 ## Demo
 https://higuri.github.io/zutan/
-* Mock Image Search - Always returns same result
+* Mock image search - always returns same result
 * No image saving across sessions

 ## Deployment (on your site)